dutchsloot84/policy-assistant/README.md

 3. The response includes citations by filename and chunk id.
 Expand the "Retrieved context" panel to see snippets and scores.

+## Historian (Audit Trail)

+- Every successful ingest and query is appended to a local JSONL ledger with timestamps, filenames, chunk counts, retrieval hits (including previews and scores), and the model parameters used for the call.
+- The ledger lives at `data/historian/ledger.jsonl` by default and automatically rotates to `ledger.rN.jsonl` when it reaches the configured megabytes threshold (`HIST_ROTATE_MB`, default 10 MB).
+- Open the **History** tab in the Streamlit UI to review a live summary and drill into the raw JSON events.
+The PowerShell helpers `hist-snapshot` and `hist-clear` provide quick CLI inspection and maintenance for Windows-first developers.
+- Retrieval previews honour the `REDACT_PII` toggle, so enable `REDACT_PII=true` when logging sensitive content to keep ledger entries scrubbed.

 ## Troubleshooting

 - **PDF is scanned or image-only:** Text extraction will be empty.
 Use OCR tools (e.g.,